smithgeoffrey/go-coop/README.md

 ### Pipeline

-Running on a raspberry pi is a nicety for my use case (and it's fun), but it's not overly important.
-The project can run on any platform.
+Running on a raspberry pi is a nicety for my use case:

 - jenkins running locally on the pi
   - polls version control of an app for each commit